leond558/Bank-API-Project/README.md

 the round-up is more representative of how such a feature would be implemented in real life.

+- Account for the potential use of foreign currencies in the transaction.

 ## Installation and setup